-Test Case 2: Verify that the alert message clearly indicates that the power-up setup is complete.

-Test Case 3: Verify that the alert message provides information on what to do next or how to access the power-up features on thFinal Project Burndown
+Final Project Burndown

 This section presents our Final Project Burndown chart as illustrated in Figure 35, which is an essential part of the Scrum methodology we are using to track the progress of our development work [*].
 The burndown chart provides a visual representation of how much work has been completed for our project and how far away it is from completion [*].
 It can help us identify any potential issues or delays so that we can address them quickly.
 Additionally, it can help us plan ahead more precisely and track progress on a regular basis [*].